 Write down the label and date and freeze the jar for more extended periods than the fridge.
 Whenever, you will use the juice after thawing, make sure to seal it tight and freeze it again as bacteria may be active and grow fast when it comes into contact with heat, light, and air.

 You needn’t store a store-bought pickle juice jar in the freezer unless the jar is unopened.
-Because store-bought juice is pasteurized and manufacturers use preservatives for getting longevity at room temperature.
+Because store-bought juice is pasteurized and manufacturers use preservatives to get longevity at room temperature.

-Once you open the jar, it comes into contact with air, light, and temperature, and the preservatives lose their efficacy and bacteria grows fast when you preserve it at room temperature again.
+Once you open the jar, it comes into contact with air, light, and temperature, and the preservatives lose their efficacy, and bacteria grow fast when you preserve it at room temperature again.

 Therefore, freeze opened store-bought pickle juice immediately after every single use if you want its highest shelf life.